 Vanessa has a particular interest in assisting vulnerable clients, either as a result of domestic violence, their own childhood abuse or learning difficulties/disabilities.

-- Family – Care and adoption
+- Public Law Children – Care and adoption

 - Private law children